 When this test is ordered, slide review will always be performed at an additional charge.

 Although testing for the BRAF V600E mutation and MLH1 promoter hypermethylation are best interpreted together, they are also available separately to accommodate various clinical situations and tumor types.
-These tests can provide helpful diagnostic information when evaluating an individual suspected of having HNPCC/Lynch syndrome, especially when testing is performed in conjunction with MSI / Microsatellite Instability (MSI), Tumor and Mismatch Repair (MMR) Protein Immunohistochemistry Only, Tumor studies.
-It should be noted that these tests are not genetic tests, but rather stratify the risk of having an inherited cancer predisposition and identify patients who might benefit from subsequent genetic testing.
+These tests can provide helpful diagnostic information when evaluating an individual suspected of having HNPCC/Lynch syndrome, especially when testing is performed in conjunction with TMSI / Microsatellite Instability, Tumor and IHC / Mismatch Repair (MMR) Protein Immunohistochemistry Only, Tumor studies.
+It should be noted that these tests are not genetic tests but rather stratify the risk of having an inherited cancer predisposition and identify patients who may benefit from subsequent genetic testing.

 An interpretative report will be provided.